 All members of our class community should follow these responsibilities.

-Spring 2025's list of student responsibilities
+Here's a plast class's list of student responsibilities

 Within the Eberly College of Science we have a set of 12 principles meant to capture and convey the values we hope that all members of our community will choose to embody and make the college a rewarding community for all.
 Please take a moment to look through The Eberly College of Science Code of Mutual Respect and Cooperation.